Create your first project | HeyGen Academy

 Start from the dashboard

 After logging into HeyGen, you’ll land on the dashboard.
-This is where all your past projects are stored.
+This is where all your past projects live.
 On the left side of the screen, you’ll find the main navigation panel with access to all of HeyGen’s tools.

 To start a new video, click Create Video.